braddoeswebdev/summer-workshops/source/ruby/02-letters.html.md

 So we've learned all about numbers, but what about letters? words? text?

 We refer to groups of letters in a program as strings.
 (You can think of printed letters being strung together on a banner.)
-To make it easier to see just what part of the code is in a string, I'll color strings  red.
+To make it easier to see just what part of the code is in a string, Notepad++ (and these lessons) turn strings a different color.
 Here are some strings:

 ~~~~ ruby
 'Hello.'